Skip to main content

 gitjj

-git merge featurejj merge feature
+git merge featurejj new @ feature

 Abandoning Merges